organicmaps/organicmaps/docs/MAPS.md

 # MWM Files

 MAPS.ME uses maps in its own vector format, MWM.
 It contains classified features sorted and simplified by zoom level.
-For car routing, it needs a separate routing index in a `.mwm.routing` file.
+It also can include a pre-calculated routing index for car routing.
 We build maps for the entire planet:

 * [daily.mapswithme.com/direct/latest](http://direct.mapswithme.com/direct/latest/) - official maps bundled with releases.